 GRP stands for ‘Glass Reinforced Plastic’.
 It is a material made from a polyester resin.
 This resin is reinforced by chopped strand mat glass fibres to create a GRP laminate.

-Glass fibers have been produced for centuries.
+Glass fibres have been produced for centuries.
 But mass production of glass strands was accidentally discovered in 1932 by Games Slater.
 When he directed a jet of compressed at a stream of molten glass and produced fibres.

 The reason for the popularity of GRP in roofing is due to both the extreme strength of the material and its ease of handling.
-It’s realtivlly easy to handle due to being surprisingly light.
+It’s relatively easy to handle due to being surprisingly light.

 If installed correctly by qualified tradesman.
 And looked after responsibly.
 A GRP flat roof should last for at least 30 years without any problems.
 All GRP roofs installed by Brentwood Roofing HQ come with an iron clad guarantee.

 The cost of any GRP roofing system will depend upon whether an existing roof is being repaired or if a new roof is being constructed.

 Obviously, a new roof will cost more than an existing one being repaired.